 Make it personal

-Over anything else, music is probably the most ideal way to personalise a funeral service.
-Make sure the songs chosen mean something to the person’s life you are celebrating, even if they don’t seem like popular funeral songs.
+Over anything else, music is probably the most appropriate way to personalise a funeral service.
+Make sure the chosen songs mean something to the person’s life you are celebrating, even if they don’t seem like popular funeral songs.
 It could be their favourite artist or a song from their favourite film.
 Popular artists played at funerals include Elton John, Celine Dion, Frank Sinatra or even Monty Python.
-Don’t be put off by using happy or uplifting funeral songs – it’s a celebration after all.
+Don’t be put off by using happy or uplifting funeral songs – it’s a celebration of life after all.

-Music can really set the tone of any gathering, so think about how you want to make people feel: poignant, uplifting, reminiscent, comforting?
+Music can really set the tone of any gathering, so think about how you want to make people feel: poignant, uplifting, reminiscent, comfort?
 Even funny songs can be used to make people laugh if that’s what the deceased would have wanted.
 You can set two different tones with the music used at the start and the end of the service and many mourners appreciate the contrast.

 Read the lyrics